antor44/livestream_video/Audio-Transcription-Chrome/README.md

 - Play any audio or video on a webpage, select a language and a model according to your computer power.
 There are models for English language and multilingual.
 Then click the 'Start Capture' button on the extension.
 When a model is selected for the first time, the file will be downloaded.
 It will only be downloaded the first time it is used.

 For Windows installations only: The local server can only be installed through Windows Subsystem for Linux (WSL2).
-Before installing WhisperLive on Ubuntu 22.04 within Windows WSL2, you need to install PortAudio by running:
+Before installing WhisperLive on Ubuntu 24.04 within Windows WSL2, you need to install PortAudio by running:
 ```
 sudo apt-get install portaudio19-dev python3-all-dev
 ```
 Then install WhisperLive and run ./WhisperLive_server.sh within the Linux virtual environment.

-Once WhisperLive is installed, you can run the server in the Linux virtualized environment while using the extension in the Windows version of Google Chrome.
-To do this, copy or download this repository (or the extension directory) to a Windows folder and install it in Google Chrome on Windows.
+Once WhisperLive is installed, you can run the server in the Linux virtualized environment while using the extension in the Windows version of Google Chrome/Chromium/Microsoft Edge.
+To do this, copy or download this repository (or the extension directory) to a Windows folder and install it in Google Chrome/Chromium/Microsoft Edge on Windows.

 Make sure the server script is running and that audio is playing in Chrome before activating the "Start Capture" button in the extension.